-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 5.1 LCFF Priority 10: Advisory Council Attendance -Measure membership attendance (5 meetings/year) 2023-2024 Data: 67% of council members are attending regularly 75% of council members are attending regularly 85% of council members will attend 75% meetings 5.2 LCFF Priority 10: Completion of Council Meeting Surveys- percentage of council members completing surveys.
-Survey results 2023-2024 Data: 70% of council members completed the survey.
-85% of members rated the 65% of council members will complete surveys.
-77% of members will rate the council 75% of council members will complete surveys 80% of members will rate the council
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 5.1 LCFF Priority 10: Advisory Council Attendance -Measure membership attendance (5 meetings/year) 2023-2024 Data: 67% of council members are attending regularly 75% of council members are attending regularly 85% of council members will attend 75% meetings The number of council members attending meetings has increased over the baseline data.
+5.2 LCFF Priority 10: Completion of Council Meeting Surveys- percentage of council members completing 2023-2024 Data: 70% of council members completed the survey.
+85% of 65% of council members completed surveys.
+77% of members rated the 75% of council members will complete surveys 80% of members will rate the council Year 1 outcome data is below baseline data and not at target yet.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline for transition aged youth will be collected. council meetings as highly effective meeting as highly effective meetings as highly effective 5.3 LCFF Priority 10: Post Grad Data: Percent of students who qualify for graduation Percentage of students who complete the FAFSA/CADAA 2023-2024 Data: 11 seniors qualify to graduate.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline surveys.
+Survey results for transition aged youth will be collected. members rated the council meetings as highly effective council meeting as highly effective meetings as highly effective 5.3 LCFF Priority 10: Post Grad Data: Percent of students who qualify for graduation Percentage of students who complete the FAFSA/CADAA 2023-2024 Data: 11 seniors qualify to graduate.
 3 seniors have submitted FAFSA applications 8 Seniors on track to graduate.
 2 will complete 5th year.
 3 seniors have completed FAFSA and completed A- G requirement 80% of students report that they know their FY rights pertaining to graduation and post secondary services available.
-100% of FY will complete the FAFSA/CADAA 5.4 LCFF Priority 10: Transition to TK-K support: Flag the number of early childhood students transitioning to TK-K. Provide technical assistance, trainings, and outreach to providers.
+100% of FY will complete the FAFSA/CADAA Year 1 outcome data is a bit below the baseline data.
+This data might shift from year to year depending on the graduating class.
+5.4 LCFF Priority 10: Transition to TK-K support: Flag the number of early childhood students transitioning to TK-K. Provide technical assistance, trainings, and outreach to providers.
 2023-2024 Data: 1 FY attending NCOE preschool 1 TK will transition to K 1 FY in TK 6 FY in K. Finalizing MOU with Headstart to support transition from preschool to TK & KN Of all FY attending early childhood programs, flag 90% of them prior to the start of their TK-K school year.
 Providers will attend 75% of presentations and meetings.
+This data is on target as FY attending early childhood programs are being flagged and we are finalizing the MOU with Headstart to support transition from preschool to TK & KN.
 5.5 LCFF Priority 10: Training Data to Track: Agencies that attend & effectiveness of trainings (post surveys) 2023-2024 Data: 3 countywide trainings 5 countywide presentations 86% of district & agencies participated in the countywide trainings.
 3 Countywide trainings, 5 countywide presentations.
 92% of district & agencies participate in the countywide trainings.
-96% of participants rated training as 100% of districts and agencies participate in the countywide trainings 90% of participants will rate the trainings as effective or highly effective
+96% of participants rated training as 100% of districts and agencies participate in the countywide trainings 90% of participants will rate the trainings as effective or highly effective Year 1 outcome data has increased over baseline data with 92% of district & agencies

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 91% of participants rated trainings as effective or highly effective effective or highly effective.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 91% of participants rated trainings as effective or highly effective effective or highly effective. effective or highly effective.